College of Arts and Sciences

 Dr. Reams is proud of the fact that 60 percent of alumni in geology go on to graduate programs and nearly all receive full financial support.
 His students have gone on to significant positions, ranging from major university faculty, president of an oil company, heads of environmental firms and a host of individuals making a difference in their disciplines.

-A fellow in the Geological Society of America and in Sigma Xi (Scientific Research Society), he recently completed sabbatical studies in Australia and New Zealand.
+A fellow in the Geological Society of America and in Sigma Xi (Scientific Research Society), he completed sabbatical studies in Australia and New Zealand, as well as Scotland and Ireland.
 He also has numerous professional publications and conference presentations to his credit.

 Together, Dr. Reams and his wife, Carol, completed Master of Pastoral Counseling degrees at Olivet to complement their ministry to premarital and married couples, churches and district retreats, and retirement communities.

 They are the parents of three children — all Olivet graduates.
-Carol is the assistant to Olivet’s registrar.
+Carol was assistant to Olivet’s registrar before her retirement.

 Dr. Reams has served local churches as a Sunday school teacher and board member.
 He is also trained as a life coach and is a member of the International Coaching Federation.
 He enjoys genealogy as a leisure activity.